Screening the Discrepancy Function of a Computer Model: Background, notation and assumptions

-with $\dirac_1(\cdot)$ representing the Dirac delta at 1.
-This is inspired by the (discrete) spike and slab prior of Bayesian variable selection \citep{MB1988}: if a variable is present in the model, its prior is the `slab', a $U(0,1)$ here; otherwise it's a `spike', a point mass at 1.
+with $\dirac_1(\cdot)$ representing the Dirac delta at 1 and $\mathcal{U}(\cdot)$ denoting the uniform density in the $(0,1)$ interval.
+This is inspired by the (discrete) spike and slab prior of Bayesian variable selection \citep{MB1988}: if a variable $x_\ell$ is present in the model, the prior for $\rho_\ell$ is the `slab', a $\mathcal{U}(0,1)$ here; otherwise it's a `spike', a point mass at 1.
+[Note that placing a uniform prior on $\rho_\ell$ translates to an Inverse-Gamma distribution on the range parameter $\psi_\ell$.]
 The prior \eqref{rhosav} is paired with

 where $\tau_\ell$ is a fixed number representing the prior probability that $x_\ell$ is active.
 They additionally propose fairly sophisticated MCMC schemes to sample from the posterior distribution of $(\n \rho, \sigma^2, \sigma_0^2, \n\gamma)$.
 The selection of variables is made by inspecting the posterior on $(\n \rho,\n \gamma)$.